 Internet works via satellite signals also but, if we compare effective transmission cost per data packet, submarine cables are way cheaper than Satellite Internet communication.

-It is beyond the capacity of our current technology to send so much data via Satellite and it is much cheaper to channel that traffic via a wave guide (Cables) than to beam it into space and receive back.
+It is beyond the capacity of our current technology to send so much data via Satellite and it is much cheaper to channel that traffic via a waveguide (Cables) than to beam it into space and receive it back.

-Although, submarine cables break and sometimes get eaten by shark and other sea creatures in shallow areas, maintaining and communicating using the same submarine cables are still cheaper than Satellite.
+Although, submarine cables break and sometimes get eaten by sharks and other sea creatures in shallow areas, maintaining and communicating using the same submarine cables are still cheaper than Satellites.

-However, there are companies like Starlink that are working constantly to improve the Satellite Internet technology.
+However, there are companies like Starlink that are working constantly to improve Satellite Internet technology.

-How does Internet work in countries without coastal border?
+How does the Internet work in countries without coastal borders?

 Now, since you are aware that internet data packets transmit via submarine cables, you might wonder how it works in countries without any coastal borders like Afghanistan.

-While U.S. army was in Afghanistan, they accessed Internet via Geostationary Satellite signals.
+While the U.S. army was in Afghanistan, they accessed Internet via Geostationary Satellite signals.

-You can verify yourself the data transmission path and IP address of hopping data packets from routers to routers.
-Let’s say you open the site google.com and want to see how your ‘request’ data transmits over internet.
-You can open command prompt in your computer and run the “tracert” command for the site google.com.
-You will see series of IP addresses popping in return.
-These are IP addresses of the devices through which your ‘request’ data is transmitting.
+You can verify the data transmission path and IP address of hopping data packets from routers to routers.
+Let’s say you open the site google.com and want to see how your ‘request’ data transmits over the internet.
+You can open a command prompt on your computer and run the “tracert” command for the site google.com.
+You will see a series of IP addresses popping in return.
+These are the IP addresses of the devices through which your ‘request’ data is transmitted.

 You can use any IP geographical location finder site and check the location of the IP addresses.

-Data is transmitted over internet in the form of Data Packets in accordance with protocols like TCP/IP, https, SMTP etc.
+Data is transmitted over the internet in the form of Data Packets in accordance with protocols like TCP/IP, HTTP, SMTP, etc.

-Data Packets are chunk of data, obtained after dividing original complete data into multiple parts before sending it to other layer of network.
-These data packets are combined again while being received at destination.
+Data Packets are chunks of data, obtained after dividing the original complete data into multiple parts before sending it to other layers of the network.
+These data packets are combined again while being received at the destination.

-Since data is divided into multiple data packets, there is high probability of derangement or loss of data packets.
-Transmission control protocol (TCP) resolves such issues by appending header in data packets.
-Header contains information such as sequence of data packets, version and length of data packet and later at the point of destination they combine themselves to form the original data set.
+Since data is divided into multiple data packets, there is a high probability of derangement or loss of data packets.
+Transmission control protocol (TCP) resolves such issues by appending headers in data packets.
+The header contains information such as the sequence of data packets, version and length of the data packet, and later at the point of destination, they combine themselves to form the original data set.

 Who owns the internet?

 I purposely chose to answer this question in the last.
 By now you must have understood that it is not a relevant question anymore.
-Internet is so vast and comprises of so many components that it cannot be owned by single entity.
+The Internet is so vast and comprises so many components that it cannot be owned by a single entity.

-Google, Facebook and Amazon may own their own Submarine Cables but that is for their own cost minimization.
-At the end they rely on local networks and ISPs for their e-commerce website data transmission.
+Google, Facebook, and Amazon may own their own Submarine Cables but that is for their own cost minimization.
+In the end, they rely on local networks and ISPs for their e-commerce website data transmission.

-So, Internet is not owned by a single company or country.
-Internet contains many components like Submarine Cable, Servers, Routers, Telecom Towers and each component is owned by different entities.
+So, the Internet is not owned by a single company or country.
+The Internet contains many components like Submarine Cables, Servers, Routers, and Telecom Towers, and each component is owned by different entities.

 Final Thoughts-

-I hope this article have cleared your doubts about Internet and how does most of it work.
+I hope this article has cleared your doubts about the Internet and how most of it works.
 There are plenty of other complex systems involved but I have tried to keep it simple to convey the basic understanding.
-If you have any further question you can comment below or use our Ask Us section to put your question.
+If you have any further questions you can comment below or use our Ask Us section to put your question.
 Alternatively, you can directly email us at [email protected].
 We will try our best to answer your questions.

 I think the admin of this web page is actually working hard for his web page, since here every information is quality based data.